 Here are the benefits of conducting a home inspection before you buy:

-- Avoid buyer’s regret: Home inspections help you identify any home buying red flags before you close the deal.
+• Avoiding buyer’s regret: Home inspections help you identify any home buying red flags before you close the deal.

-- Leverage: If you find issues with the home, you have leverage to negotiate a lower price.
+• Leverage: If you find issues with the home, you have leverage to negotiate a lower price.

-Once your inspection is complete, your home inspector may suggest you get one of the specialty inspections below.
+Once your inspection is complete, your home inspector may suggest you get one of the specialty inspections discussed below.

-Sometimes roofs experience issues such as moss, mold, rotting wood or damaged shingles.
+Roofs can experience issues such as moss, mold, rotting wood or damaged shingles.
 If left unchecked, these problems can escalate, requiring you to pay for a new roof or a professional cleaning to remove any health hazards.

-Warning Signs:
+Warning signs:

-- The roof is over a decade old
+• A roof over a decade old

-- Missing shingles
+• Missing shingles

-- Exposed nail heads
+• Exposed nail heads

-- Water leakage in your home or attic
+• Water leakage in your home or attic

 Who can help: